boisgera/bitstream/README.md

 # Bitstream

-A Python library which manages binary data as bit streams.
+A Python library to manages binary data as [bitstreams](https://en.wikipedia.org/wiki/Bitstream).

 Overview
 --------------------------------------------------------------------------------

-Motivation, set of features
+Bitstream is

+  - Easy to use, with a stream + snapshot model

+  - Works seamlesly at the bit and byte level,

+  - Supports Python, NumPy and user-defined types,

+See the documentation [Overview] section for more details.

 Quickstart